-A practical programme for HR professionals who are keen to develop a coaching style of interaction either within their teams and/or with business stakeholders.
+A practical programme for HR and L&D professionals who are keen to develop a coaching style of interaction either within their teams and/or with business stakeholders.
 You will develop skills in taking a more engaging, non-directive approach to supporting your business and to encouraging a coaching style of leadership in your organisation.

 The practical 2-day (delivered virtually over 4 half days) training is held on Zoom, in a small group workshop style, and will be highly interactive so we encourage the use of camera and headset.

 At the end of this course participants will:

 - Be able to apply a variety of coaching tools, models, skills and behaviours to various HR/business scenarios including conflict resolution, change management, giving feedback and dealing with stakeholder opposition.

 - Understand the characteristics of a coaching approach and the benefits and challenges of adopting it in HR business support and interventions.